ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

    Generic Linux and MacOS users should refer to :numref:`Section %s <LinuxMacEnvConfig>` for additional details on configuring an experiment and python environment.

-Detailed information on additional parameter options can be viewed in :numref:`Chapter %s: Configuring the Workflow <ConfigWorkflow>`.
-Additionally, information about the four predefined Limited Area Model (LAM) Grid options can be found in :numref:`Chapter %s: Limited Area Model (LAM) Grids <LAMGrids>`.
+Detailed information on additional parameter options can be viewed in :numref:`Section %s: Configuring the Workflow <ConfigWorkflow>`.
+Additionally, information about the four predefined Limited Area Model (LAM) Grid options can be found in :numref:`Section %s: Limited Area Model (LAM) Grids <LAMGrids>`.

 On Level 1 systems, the following fields typically need to be updated or added to the appropriate section of the ``config.yaml`` file in order to run the out-of-the-box SRW App case: